adionicas/Multisite_Harmoniz_DTI_Networks/README.md

 ## A. Matrix harmonization

 ### 1. Extract elements below diagonal
-This step is done with matlab - extracts elements from under diagonal of adjacency matrices in vals_under_diag and exports as .txt across sub and a list of sub_id for refrence.
-It also save matrices after cleaning the diagnonal.
+This step is done with matlab - extracts elements from under diagonal of adjacency matrices in vals_under_diag and exports as .txt across sub and a list of sub_id for reference.
+It also saves matrices after cleaning the diagonal.
 ```matlab
 mkdir no_diag_matrices_DTI
 mkdir DATA_BEFORE_COMBAT